 Assembly Bill 2118 (Kalra, Chapter 277, Statutes of 2020) requires health plans to annually report specified rate information on premiums, cost sharing, benefits, enrollment, and trend factors for products in the individual and small group markets for all grandfathered and non-grandfathered products.
 All aggregate rate filing documents are to be submitted through the National Association of Insurance Commissioners’ System for Electronic Rate and Form Filing (SERFF).
 The individual and small group annual aggregate rate information submitted by health plans is posted under Premium Rate Review.
 The DMHC is required to present the information annually.

-The DMHC has released the following guidance and the Individual Annual Aggregate Rate Workbook and Small Group Annual Aggregate Rate Workbook for submissions via the SERFF system.
+The DMHC has release the following guidance and the Individual Annual Aggregate Rate Workbook and Small Group Annual Aggregate Rate Workbook via the SERFF system.

 Rate Review for Large Group Market